Nizarel/DevOps_DevSecOps/Scenarios/Workflow/README.md

 <img src="images/ShiftLeft.png" alt="Shift Left" style="width:800px;">

-Generally, we will seek to shift most of the secnarios around DevSecops into CI that runs as part of pull request automation as it helps:
+Generally, we will seek to shift most of the scenarios around DevSecOps into CI that runs as part of pull request automation as it helps:

 * Security Quality Gates integrated with CI
 * It helps alleviate vulnerablity ever making it to the master branch